 Malbec used to be far more prevalent in the Bordeaux region.
 In fact, Stephen Brook noted in The Complete Bordeaux that it was the most widely planted grape in the vineyards of Lafite in the 18th century.
-Many of the estates that were classified in 1855 had Malbec account for as much as 50% of their blends in the early 19th century.
+Many estates classified in 1855 had Malbec account for as much as 50% of their blends in the early 19th century.

-However, the later half of the 19th century would usher in the decline of the variety due to its sensitivity to coulure and mildew.
-Following the devastation of phylloxera, many growers who did replant choose to replace Malbec in their vineyards with the more popular and easier to grow Cabernet Sauvignon and Merlot.
-Into the 20th century, Malbec still maintain a presence, particularly in the Right Bank, but the devastating frost of 1956 killed off a significant number of plantings and practically signal the death kneel for the grape in Bordeaux.
+However, the latter half of the 19th century would usher in the decline of the variety due to its sensitivity to coulure and mildew.
+Following the devastation of phylloxera, many growers who did replant chose to replace Malbec.
+The easier to grow Cabernet Sauvignon and Merlot were favored choices.
+Into the 20th century, Malbec was still present, particularly in the Right Bank.
+However, the devastating frost of 1956 killed off a significant number of plantings.
+This practically signaled the death knell for the grape in Bordeaux.

-There are still some small plantings of Bordeaux with the Côtes de Bourg and Côtes de Blaye being the most significant strongholds.
+There are still some small plantings in Bordeaux.
+The most significant strongholds are the Côtes de Bourg and Côtes de Blaye.
 In St. Emilion, Cheval Blanc and Jean Faure are two notable estates with some plantings of Malbec.
-In Pomerol, Chateau L’Enclos (owned by the Adams family who also own Chateau Fonplegade in St. Emilion) also maintain some Malbec.
+In Pomerol, Chateau L’Enclos (owned by the Adams family who also owns Chateau Fonplegade in St. Emilion) also maintain some Malbec.

-On the Left Bank, a small 1 ha block of old vine Malbec is still producing for 2nd Growth estate of Ch.
+On the Left Bank, a 1 ha block of old-vine Malbec is still producing for Ch.
 Gruaud Larose in St. Julien.
-Fellow 2nd Growth Ch.
+Fellow 2nd Growth, Ch.
 Brane Cantenac in Margaux grows a few parcels of Malbec (as well as Carmenère).
 In the Graves region of Pessac-Leognan, Ch.
-Haut Bailly owns a 4 ha block of 100+ year old vines that includes a field blend of all six Bordeaux varieties–including Malbec and Carmenère.
+Haut Bailly owns a 4 ha block of 100+-year-old vines that includes a field blend of all six Bordeaux varieties–including Malbec and Carmenère.

 Malbec in Argentina